Ameba-AIoT/ameba-iot-docs/README.md

   * RTL8730E series: TBD

 # SDK
-The SDK accompanying the documentations can be downloaded from https://github.com/Ameba-AIoT/ameba-rtos.
+The SDK related to the documentation can be downloaded from https://github.com/Ameba-AIoT/ameba-rtos.

 # Feedback

 - If you have any issues or suggestions when using these documentations, please log in [RealMCU](https://www.realmcu.com/en/Account/Login) and give feedback.

-- If you find a bug or any error, you can directly submit a Pull Request on GitHub.
+- If you find a bug or any error, you can directly create a Pull Request on GitHub.